George Rust: Death and legacy

-General Rust died in Baltimore, Maryland on September 18, 1857, survived by his widow and several children and grandchildren.
-His remains were returned for burial in the Union Cemetery in Leesburg, Virginia.
+General Rust died in Baltimore, Maryland on September 18, 1857.
 His papers are at the Library of Virginia.
 Other family papers are in collections of Leesburg's Thomas Balch Library, and in Arkansas.

 Several of Rust's relatives served in the Confederate Army or legislature during the American Civil War.
 His nephew and business partner Albert Rust, who had moved to Arkansas and became a legislator, rose to become a Confederate general and fought many battles in Virginia, as well as spent many of his later years there.
 George Rust's son Colonel Armistead Thomson Mason Rust (1820–1887), a West Point graduate, fought with the 19th Virginia Infantry and inherited Rockland.
 Another relative, Dr. George W. Rust, served as a physician in various Confederate Hospitals as well as in the Virginia House of Delegates and Virginia Constitutional Convention of 1868.

 The home that General Rust built, Rockland, remains owned by his descendants, was expanded by his grandson, listed on the National Register of Historic Places and has now become an event venue with several outbuildings as well as farm fields.
 However, the overseer's house on that estate is now owned separately.